 3. For adult chinchillas, feed 2-3 tablespoons of treat-free, alfalfa based pellets per day changed daily.
-Oxbow or Mazuri pellets are recommended.
+Oxbow Essentials Chinchilla Deluxe is recommended.
+It is a high quality pellet readily available online and from most Petsmarts.
 Chinchillas less than a year old should have unlimited pellets.
 Diet changes must occur slowly.

 4. Chinchillas should always have fresh western timothy hay.
 In addition, orchard grass and other grass hays can be fed in limited amounts for variety.
 Chinchillas less than a year old should also be fed alfalfa hay.
 Oxbow (available at Petsmart and many other stores) and KMS Hayloft are recommended.

 5. To prevent giardia, provide pure water: R/O, distilled, or from a Pur 3 or Brita faucet (only) filter, in an 8oz glass bottle.
 A brush may be necessary to clean the spout.
 The bottle should be cleaned regularly in the dishwasher or by hand and rinsed thoroughly.

 6. Give your chinchilla a dust bath every other day or so outside of the cage, for a few minutes each time.
 Do not leave the dust bath in the cage.
 Fecal pellets can be sifted from the dust and the dust reused until it no longer dusts up.
 If the chinchilla urinates in the dust, dump the bath out and clean the container before refilling.
 Scented dust may be harmful.
 Blue Cloud dust is recommended.